Giants hire Gabe Kapler as manager to replace Bruce Bochy

+Zaidi and Kapler are now reunited from their time with the Los Angeles Dodgers, where Kapler served as director of player development and Zaidi the general manager.

+“The most important trait, if we could have summarized it in one sentence for the next manager, was somebody who was capable of building trust and relationships with both the players and the front office,” Zaidi said.
+“And in my experience with Gabe, and as we went through the interview process and got to learn more about him, it became clear to us that he was the person who could best execute on that.”

 The 44-year-old Kapler was fired Oct.
-10 after going 161-163 over two seasons as manager of the Philadelphia Phillies.
+10 after going 161-163 over two seasons with the Phillies.
 With slugger Bryce Harper their blockbuster acquisition, the Phillies finished 81-81 this year for their first non-losing season since 2012.

-Zaidi and Kapler are now reunited from their time with the Los Angeles Dodgers, where Kapler served as director of player development.

 Last week, the Giants narrowed their managerial search to three finalists: Kapler, Astros bench coach Joe Espada and Rays bench coach Matt Quatraro.

-Note: This story has been corrected to clarify that the email Kapler received from the 17-year-old girl only mentioned an assault, not a sexual assault.